Last Updated on October 20, 2021 by Lawrence Berezin

 - Exempt taxi drivers, and possible give discounts for people who live and work in the zone.

-The quality of life vs. another tax on the privilege to drive and work in NYC.
-The battle lines are drawn.
-Where do you stand on the issue?
-CBS news interviewed one gentleman who said, “Next he’s going to charge us to cross the street.”
+Likewise, where do you stand on the issue?
+CBS News interviewed one gentleman who said, “Next he’s going to charge us to cross the street.”

 A New Parking Rule in Queens: A Little Confusing?